 In sum, making plans is a form of defense, and all defenses are attacks on myself.
 Therefore, making plans is just another form of self-attack, to be noticed and abandoned.

 A healed mind does not plan.
-It carries out the plans that it receives through listening to Wisdom that is not its own.
-(11:1-2)
+It carries out the plans which it receives through listening to wisdom that is not its own.
+(12:1-2)

 This does not mean that a healed mind does not follow a plan.
 It follows a plan; it just doesn’t make the plan.
 It receives the plan through the guidance of the Holy Spirit.